JKU-ICG/AOS/SERV/README.md

 The server API follows the Representational state transfer (REST) principle.

-Resource IDs are timestamped along with a randomsuffix.
+Uploaded resources are stored with there ids timestamped along with a randomsuffix.
 The format is `YYYYMMDDTHHmmssSSS_rrrr`

 Referenced files of a resource always have the same id but has an additional suffix.

-Server stores AOS flight information in various folders:- `/locations`:
+Server stores AOS flight information in various folders:-

+`/locations`:
+Contains AOS flight location information (center and corner coordinates of the location) as a json file.
-Contains AOS Flight locations referencing polygon data, vertex data, GEO-TIFF images and the center and corner coordinates of the location
+Other files such as polygon data, vertex data, GEO-TIFF images required for visualization and AOS are also stored with same location id.

 `/drones`:
 Details about the flying drone is stored as json.